 variable "aws_region" {}

-To do the same, run the below commands in the terminal with appropriate values.
+You can do this by running the commands below in the terminal with appropriate values.

 export TF_VAR_aws_access_key=<access_key_value>